richtastic/ff/src/3DR/wiki/dense.md

 RELIABILITY / UNIQUENESS / PENALTIES
 ~ distance from F-line
+~ 1 seed point shouldn't change cell location
+	=> do haystack search still around TO point (with enough error for 2x scale change)
-- local relationship with assigned / neighbors
+	- if seed point was inaccurate, then is perpetually a wrong change 2 local relationship with assigned / neighbors
-	-> DIRECTION / angle from CURRENT
+	=> MASK OUT INVALID AREA
+~ 3 update affected queue cell points
+	=> should remove old match-points that are no longer consistent with prediction ?

-- assigned orietnation should not be too much more crazy than current status (angle / scale can only change slightly)
+- assigned orientation should not be too much more crazy than current status (angle / scale can only change slightly)
 	- this is already restricted somewhat by the choice of where
 - WHEN COMPARING: compare size should include more than just the CELL neighborhood ~ 2.0 x cell size (or cell min size)
-- should remove old match-points that are no longer consistent with prediction ?
-- seed point shouldn't change cell location
-	- if seed point was inaccurate, then is perpetually a wrong change